xaderF/VeloType/README.md

 A head-to-head competitive mode where two players type the same text under identical conditions.

-- Best-of-round format
+- Best-of-round structure
 - Performance-based scoring
 - Health / damage mechanics derived from typing accuracy and speed
-- Ranked matchmaking with ELO progression
+- Designed for ranked matchmaking and progression

 This mode forms the competitive core of VeloType.